SantiChan/inditex-tech-test/README.md

         - `src/pages/index.tsx` is the main entry point of the application.
     - `src/data`: contains the local data products to show in the applicacion

-    The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of React pages.

 ### Best practices

-This project uses `eslint`, `prettier` and `commitlint` to ensure good practices when programming and adding changes to the code.
+This project uses `eslint`and `prettier` to ensure good practices when programming and adding changes to the code.

 It is automatically configured after running the `npm install` script.